IanPeake/FatMaxxer/README.md

 with ⍺1 calculated every 20 seconds (configurable).
 The RR stream is subject to artifact filtering, where adjacent RR intervals change by more than +/- threshold (%).
 Threshold settings are 5%, 25% and "Auto".
-The "Auto" threshold is 5% when HR > 90 BPM and 25% when HR < 85 BPM.
+The "Auto" setting uses a threshold of 5% when HR > 90 BPM and 25% when HR < 85 BPM.

 ## License
 Apache 2.0 for any code that was authored by me.